Rinderpest: Rinderpest in 19th-century Africa

-In the event, the post-mortem was reviewed in Berlin and determined to be incomplete: a diagnosis could only be made on the ground by a vet.
-Funding vets was not a priority as most of the cattle by then (1892) had died.
-Meanwhile, a German staff doctor with an interest in animal diseases opined (two long Reports for the German Colonial Service) that the problem must be an Africa-specific matter not the familiar rinderpest.
+In the event, the post mortem was reviewed in Berlin and determined to be incomplete; a diagnosis could only be made on the ground by a veterinarian.
+Funding them was not a priority, as most of the cattle by then (1892) had died.
+Meanwhile, a German staff doctor with an interest in animal diseases opined (two long reports for the German Colonial Service) that the problem must be an Africa-specific matter, not the familiar rinderpest.
 His confusion may derive from the absence of impact of rinderpest on German wildlife.
 This is now explained by the fenced and manicured German agricultural landscape of the day being insufficiently "wild" and livestock normally being kept apart.

 By 1893, government regulatory response was as though the disease had been rinderpest in Germany (and included preventive slaughter).
-Cattle exports were banned in 1893 (to improve local stocks not on grounds of confining spread, as some cattle were exempt).
+Cattle exports were banned in 1893 (to improve local stocks, not on grounds of confining spread, as some cattle were exempt).
 Nevertheless importation, legal or illegal or rebranded via Zanzibar, reached the British colonies in the south.